apix/cache/README.md

 APIx Cache, caching for PHP 5.3+   [![Build Status](https://travis-ci.org/frqnck/apix-cache.png?branch=master)](https://travis-ci.org/frqnck/apix-cache)
 ================================

-APIx Cache is a generic and thin cache wrapper with a simple interface to various different caching backends and emphasising cache tagging and indexing.
+APIx Cache is a generic and thin cache wrapper with a simple interface to various different caching backends and emphasising cache **tagging** and **indexing**.

-Some of its features:

-* Provides cache **tagging** and **indexing** -- *natively* and/or through *emulation*.
-* The proposed **PSR-Cache** standard is provided thru a factory class.
+* The proposed **PSR-Cache** standard is provided thru a factory wrapper class.
 * Unit **tested** [![Coverage Status](https://coveralls.io/repos/frqnck/apix-cache/badge.png)](https://coveralls.io/r/frqnck/apix-cache) and compliant with PSR0, PSR1 and PSR2.
 * Continuously integrated with **PHP 5.3**, **5.4**, **5.5** and **5.6**; and against APC, Redis, MongoDB, Sqlite, MySQL, PgSQL and Memcached...
 * Available as a **[Composer](http://https://packagist.org/packages/apix/cache)** and as a **[PEAR](http://pear.ouarz.net)** package.